Corporate Governance

 Values and Principles

-Values & Principles (V&P), revised in 2021, is a guideline reflecting Sika’s fundamental values and management principles: “Customer First”, “Courage for Innovation”, “Manage for Results”, “Sustainability and Integrity”, and “Empowerment and Respect.”
+Values & Principles (V&P), reflect Sika’s corporate culture (“Customer First”, “Courage for Innovation” and “Manage for Results”) and the Group’s strong commitment to “Sustainability and Integrity” and “Empowerment and Respect.”

 All employees joining Sika pledge with their signature to uphold the V&P and the CoC.
-General Managers (GMs) and Sika Senior Managers (SSMs) are asked to renew their commitment to the V&P and CoC biannually, to be role models in living up to their commitment, and to ensure that their local employees are trained regularly about both the V&P and the CoC.
+Every two years, Sika’s Senior Manager Group, including General Managers (GMs), are asked to renew their commitment to the V&P and CoC , to be role models through living up to their commitment, and to ensure that their local employees are trained regularly about both the V&P and the CoC.

 Product Creation Process (PCP)